 - Flow of visitors along walkways must not be impeded.
 Photographers are asked to be aware that narrow pathways and intersections may become bottlenecks during periods of increased visitation.

 - Original artwork, sculpture, or other creations that are on exhibit at the U.S. Botanic Garden are protected by artist's copyright and may not be photographed for the purposes of reproduction or copying in any way.

-While hand-held camera or video equipment may be used without special permission in the Conservatory and on the grounds of the U.S. Botanic Garden, the use of a tripod requires a permit.
-However, to ensure the public's enjoyment of and access to Orchid Symphony, the use of tripod permits or easels is not allowed on weekends or during other periods of peak visitation between February 22 and April 27.
-For permission to use of tripods, easels or art material containing solvents during the week, please reserve a permit in advance.
-Contact Laura Anthony.
-Reserved permits are obtained onsite at the Visitor Information Services desk in the Conservatory
+While hand-held camera or video equipment may be used without special permission in the Conservatory and on the grounds of the U.S. Botanic Garden, the use of a tripod, other equipment or art supplies requires a permit.
+To ensure the public's enjoyment of and access to exhibits and displays the use of tripod, equipment, or easels and organized classes are not allowed during periods of peak visitation.
+For advance permission to use of tripods, equipment, easels or art material containing solvents during the week, please contact Laura Anthony at 202.226.7674.
+Approved permits are obtained onsite at the Visitor Information Services desk in the Conservatory

 Thank you for abiding by the rules and for helping to create an enjoyable experience for all our visitors.